Warming trend for weekend, storm for beginning of week

 Forecast Details:

-MONDAY: Mostly cloudy, showers developing (could start as a light wintry mix in spots inland).
+MONDAY: Cloudy, showers developing (could start as a light wintry mix in spots inland).
 High: Mid-upper 30s.

 TUESDAY: Wind-swept rain, some heavy.
 High: Near 50.